|

 (Monday) - Speeling Mistayks

-For the last umpteen years I have lived in
+For the last umpteen years

-Doctor Marten’s shoes; they are great, comfortable and long lasting.
+I have lived in Doctor Marten’s shoes; they are great, comfortable and long

-about two months before you wear the soles away to nothing, they develop a
+my experience that about two months before you wear the soles away to

-characteristic split in the sole.
-This split is Gods way of telling you to
+nothing, they develop a characteristic split in the sole.
+This split is Gods

-get a new pair.
-Or Blind Chance’s way of telling you to get a new pair,
+way of telling you to get a new pair.
+Or Blind Chance’s way of telling you to

-depending on your personal religious persuasion.
+get a new pair, depending on your personal religious persuasion.

 Doctor Marten’s shoes are reliable, hard